Why Buy an eBook Reader?

 Thanks to their excellent screens and significant battery life, eBook readers are ideal devices for bookworms and kids.
 They weigh about one-tenth of some books but can store thousands of full books.
 When you read on an eReader, you can customize font styles and sizes, look up words in the device’s built-in dictionary and download a variety of written media, including magazines and newspapers.

 Our eReader reviews focus on e-ink devices, since they are easy on the eyes.
 These are single-function devices, so you don’t have to worry about getting distracted by extra games and social apps.
 Our best Kindles review highlights top options from Amazon's Kindle and Fire device families.
 If you want a device that can handle multimedia content and full color, our tablets review includes top models like Apple's iPad and Microsoft's Surface series.
+For more general information, check out our articles on eBook readers.

 eBook Readers: What We Tested, What We Found